-Receiving your annual furnace maintenance helps keep your heating system working up to 30% more efficient and helps extend the life of the equipment.
-But things can still malfunction, and when they do, you could feel like you’re always hearing about something else.
+Scheduling your annual furnace maintenance helps keep your heating system working up to thirty percent more efficient and helps extend the life of your furnace.
+But things could still malfunction, and when they do, you could feel like it’s always something else.

 This time it’s your blower, next time it’s your control valve.
 Now you have to have your flame sensor replaced.